RobloxAPI/rbxfile/README.md

 [Value][value] interface, and is prefixed with "Value".

 Root structures can be decoded from and encoded to various formats, including Roblox's native file formats.
-The two sub-packages [rbxl][rbxl] and [xml][xml] provide formats for Roblox's binary and XML formats.
+The two sub-packages [rbxl][rbxl] and [rbxlx][rbxlx] provide formats for Roblox's binary and XML formats.
 Root structures can also be encoded and decoded with the [json][json] package.

 Besides decoding from a format, root structures can also be created manually.
 The best way to do this is through the [declare][declare] sub-package, which